 You can apply for a loan in your own name after you've married without involving your spouse at all.
 There is no legal requirement for married couples to apply for financial products together.
-You don't even have to tell your partner you're applying for a loan..
-It's best to be honest with your partner about your finances though.
+You don't even have to tell your partner you're applying for a loan, but it's best to be honest with your partner about your finances.
 Nevertheless, any loan application you make as an individual will be assessed using your credit history alone and will be solely your responsibility if granted.

 Joint Loan Applications